 Tip 3: Create Custom Admin Roles For Specific Workspaces in SharePoint, Office 365 Groups, and Microsoft Teams

 Imagine being able to take your central Office 365 tenant and carve it up into separate, more manageable containers that can be administered at the division level without giving up access to the entire tenant.

 While this functionality does not yet exist natively in Office 365, you can delegate Office 365 administration within your tenant with AvePoint Cloud Management.
 It provides the structure and security of isolated tenants but still allows you to leverage Office 365’s collaboration capabilities to the fullest.

 This can be extremely helpful for government agencies or large organizations that can now allow IT users closer to the business or mission to help with permissions management, content management, and reporting for their division.

 So for example, while the state government of California may be under a single Office 365 tenant, they could then create Office 365 admins in the Department of Transportation who just have access to those workspaces and data.

 Want to learn more about why this works and how to get the most out of it?
+Are you interested in learning how to manage Office 365 users more effectively?
 Register for our upcoming webinar “Tailoring Microsoft Teams & Delegating Administration in Office 365” on August 7th for an hour-long deep dive.